MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

-Dataflows are featured in multiple Microsoft products and do not require a dataflow specific license to be created or run.
-Dataflows are available in Power Apps, Power BI and Dynamics 365 customer insights portals and ability to create and run dataflows is bundled with those products licenses.
-Dataflow features are mostly common across all products they are featured in but some product specific features may exist in dataflows created in one product vs the other.
+Dataflows are featured in multiple Microsoft products and don't require a dataflow-specific license to be created or run.
+Dataflows are available in Power Apps, Power BI, and Dynamics 365 customer insights portals.
+The ability to create and run dataflows is bundled with those products licenses.
+Dataflow features are mostly common across all products they are featured in, but some product-specific features may exist in dataflows created in one product versus another.